No Indian is outsider in Bengal, BJP CM will be son of soil: Modi | Politics

 The prime minister said that Banerjee was talking about 'Duare Sarkar' (government at doorstep), while she will be shown the door on May 2.

-The popular 'Duare Sarkar' program was launched by Banerjee's government months ahead of the election, delivering services through special camps at neighborhoods.
+The popular 'Duare Sarkar' programme was launched by Banerjee's government months ahead of the election, delivering services through special camps at neighbourhoods.

-The prime minister was campaigning in Kanthi, the hometown of BJP leader Suvendu Adhikari.
+The prime minister was campaigning in Kanthi, the backyard of the influential Adhikari family, members of which have switched over to the BJP from TMC ahead of the elections.

+Modi alleged that the TMC government brought in ''darkness'' in Bengal with sounds of ''bomb blasts and gunfire'' ringing in the air frequently.

+''Violence and bomb blasts are reported from here regularly.
+Even, whole houses are blown up by explosions.
+We have to change this situation,'' he said, promising that his party will work towards making the state ''Sonar Bangla''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)